nleanba/typst-marginalia/lib.typ

   ///   height: length,     // vertical space needed for item
   ///   clearance: length,  // vertical padding required.
   ///                       // may be collapsed at top & bottom of page, and above separators
-  ///   shift: boolean | "ignore" | "avoid", // whether the item may be moved about. `auto` = move only if neccessary
+  ///   shift: bool | "ignore" | "avoid", // whether the item may be moved about. `auto` = move only if neccessary
-  ///   keep-order: boolean,   // if false, may be reordered. if true, order relative to other `false` items is kept
+  ///   keep-order: bool,   // if false, may be reordered. if true, order relative to other `false` items is kept
   /// )
   /// ```
   /// -> dictionary